lkiesow/lf-portal/readme.md

 In other words: Do not use this method for productive systems.
 At least not, if you have more than 10 users.

-Notice: If you notice during the installation that packages are not in the repository of your distribution, use **The easy way 2** which will tell you how to get these packages from pypi instead.
+If you notice during the installation that packages are not in the repository of your distribution, use “**The easy way – 2**” which will tell you how to get these packages from pypi instead.

 1. Install Python and flask on your system:

 		yum install python-flask

-2. (optional but recommended) Install memcached and a python module for it:
+2. Install memcached and a python module for it (optional but recommended):

 		yum install memcached